Vision for Science

 Ensuring that we build strong links with STEM companies, experts and secondary schools to help enhance our science curriculum and inspire our children to pursue a future in the science field.

-My name is Mr. Coleman and I have the immense pleasure of leading the subject of Science.
+My name is Mrs Fletcher and I have the immense pleasure of leading the subject of Science.
 If you have any questions about our Science Curriculum then please contact the school via telephone, email or come and speak to me directly.